The complexity of separability for semilinear sets and Parikh automata: A characterization of separability in hyperlinear sets

+Before we prove our two main results, \cref{main-epa,main-parikh}, we should recall the ideas of the existing algorithms~\cite{ChoG06,SepReach} for recognizable separability of linear sets.
+We will use these ideas to obtain a new characterization of separability in hyperlinear sets.

-In this section, we prove our first main result, \cref{main-epa}.
-The existing algorithms~\cite{ChoG06,SepReach} for recognizable separability of linear sets $L_1,L_2\subseteq\N^k$ rely on a procedure that successively eliminates ``bounded components'': If, say, $L_1$ is bounded in component $j$ by some $B\in\N$, then one can observe that $\regsep{L_1}{L_2}$ if and only if $\regsep{L_1[j\mapsto x]}{L_2[j\mapsto x]}$ for every $x\in[0,B]$.
-Therefore, the algorithms of \cite{ChoG06,SepReach} recursively checks separability of $L_1[j\mapsto x]$ and $L_2[j\mapsto x]$ for each $x\in[0,B]$.
+Let $L_1,L_2\subseteq\N^d$ be two linear sets.
+The algorithms~\cite{ChoG06,SepReach} rely on a procedure that successively eliminates ``bounded components'': If, say, $L_1$ is bounded in component $j$ by some $b\in\N$, then one can observe that $\regsep{L_1}{L_2}$ if, and only if, $\regsep{L_1[j\mapsto x]}{L_2[j\mapsto x]}$ for every $x\in[0,b]$.
 Here, $L_i[j\mapsto x]$ is $L_i$ restricted to those vectors that have $x$ in the $j$-th component, and then projected to all components $\ne j$.
+Therefore, the algorithms of \cite{ChoG06,SepReach} recursively check separability of $L_1[j\mapsto x]$ and $L_2[j\mapsto x]$ for each $x\in[0,b]$.
 This process invokes several expensive intersection operations on semilinear sets and thus has high complexity.
 Instead, our approach immediately guesses and verifies the set of components that remain after the elimination process.
-The corresponding checks involves the notion of strong unboundedness.
+The corresponding checks involve the notion of twin-unboundedness.